bruunofernandz/bruunofernandz/README.md

 - 🔭 I’m currently working in development web and mobile apps using React, React Native or Flutter (and sometimes a use Node js for backend).
 - 🌱 I’m currently studying React js, React Native, Node js, Flutter.
-- 💬 Ask me about: tech, games, music and user interface design :=)
+- 💬 Ask me about: tech, games and music.
 -  ⚡ Technologies: React js, Node js, React-Native, Flutter, Sketch, inVision Studio and Figma <3
-- I led the front-end team that project [offline] -> http://www.mandatrampo.com.br/.
-We can launched this project in just 2 months.

   "Less is more".